 - And there is also an additional homeownership education requirement too

-If all borrowers are first-time homebuyers, then at least one borrower is required to take homeownership education, regardless of LTV.
+When all borrowers are first-time homebuyers, at least one borrower is required to take homeownership education, regardless of LTV.

 The curious case of digital lending

-According to the findings in this study, black and Latinx home-buyers currently see interest rates with non-digital lenders that are 0.079% higher on average than other borrowers.
-Altogether, because of this, black and Latinx homeowners pay about $765 million in additional interest per year.
+According to this, black and Latinx home-buyers see interest rates with non-digital lenders that are 0.079% higher on average than other borrowers.
+As a result, these homeowners pay about $765 million in additional interest per year.

-For loans originated using online or app-based programs, black and Latinx home-buyers pay just 0.053% more than other groups — a reduction of 0.026%.
+For loans originated using online or app-based programs, black and Latinx home-buyers pay just 0.053% more than other groups.
+This is a reduction of 0.026%.
 They also pay less to refinance with digital than with a face-to-face process.

-Overall, the study finds that algorithmic, online lending reduces discrimination by roughly 40% when compared to face-to-face mortgage lending options.
+Overall, the study finds that algorithmic, online lending reduces discrimination by roughly 40%.
+This is when compared to face-to-face mortgage lending options and mortgage programs for minorities.
 It also encourages borrowers to shop around more which increases competition among lenders.

-Finally, algorithmic, online lending also removes discrimination in accept-or-reject decisions on home mortgage lending, according to this study.
-Black and Latinx borrowers are typically rejected 6% more than non-minority ones with non-digital lenders, even with the same financial profiles.
+Finally, algorithmic, online lending also removes discrimination in accept-or-reject decisions on home mortgage lending.
+Typically, Black and Latinx borrowers are rejected 6% more than non-minority ones with non-digital lenders.
+Even with the same financial profiles.
 The study found that online mortgage solutions have changed this equation, accepting and rejecting comparable candidates evenly.

-Some examples of all digital mortgage lending companies are Better.com, Rocket Mortgage, Reali, and so on.
+Some examples of all digital mortgage lending companies are Better.com, Rocket Mortgage or Reali.

-None of these mortgage solutions are perfect, and obviously some are not available to everybody, but there are at least some options that are available in the present day to assist home ownership in traditionally low-income, red-lined areas.
-Additionally, when you research your mortgage opportunities, make sure you do your research and due diligence to see if the lender you wish to work with has a history or not of discrimination, intended or unintended.
+None of these mortgage programs for minorities is perfect, some are not available to everybody.
+But there are options that are available in the present day to assist home ownership in traditionally low-income, red-lined areas.
+Additionally, when researching your mortgage opportunities, make sure you do your due diligence to ensure your lender has no history of discrimination, intended or unintended.